 Along with making transactions more efficient, UX design can help banks build a deeper relationship with customers.
 Banks today want to speak the language of the Millennials and the younger generations; this connection isn’t created from checking one’s account balance but from that interaction and engagement.

 UX design is especially important for connecting with mobile-savvy young people who are already accustomed to living on their phones and managing their financial lives online.
 If your bank’s UX design is clunky and slow, you might lose credibility with this younger audience.
 If your bank’s UX design is smooth, intuitive, and delightful, your customers will be more likely to stay with you and keep engaging with your app.

 For all these reasons, banks see the value in UX design and are getting more detailed in their approach to how they understand and create their user interfaces.
-The future of banking, like so many other areas of technology and everyday-life, is going to be design-centric.
+The future of banking, like so many other areas of technology and everyday life, is going to be design-centric.

 UX Design for Banks: How Banks Can Adapt and Innovate

-Financial institutions are getting more strategic with UX design.
-There are several key perspectives that banks should keep in mind when making decisions on how UX design should work for financial services, especially when making the UX work with any bank’s mobile app or online banking experience.
+Financial institutions are getting more strategic with banking UX design.
+There are several key perspectives that banks should keep in mind when making decisions on how UX design should work for financial services, especially when making the UX work with any bank’s mobile app or online banking user experience.